isomerpages/moe-chijkc/_sec-1-registration/Purchasing Books and Uniform.md

 | **Contact Hotline**  | 6559 2269 / 6929 8012  | 9648 5011 / 6764 3102  |
 | **Collection in school\***  | Limit to 10 slots / hour  | Limit to 10 slots / hour  |
 |   |   |   |

+**\*For collection in school, parents are to observe the following:**

+*   Access to school is limited to <u>one parent and one child only.</u>
+*   Proof of purchase/ collection date to be shown to security.
+*   For change of collection date, parents are advised to contact respective vendors.

+_Students are strongly encouraged to purchase their uniform and books online and have the items delivered to their home.
+Should parents wish to collect the items from school, please indicate the choice when transacting online, subject to availability of slots._

+#### Walk-In Purchase

+We strongly encourage parents to purchase online, however if parents can only purchase through walk-in, we seek your understanding that only one parent and child can be allowed into the school premises.
+Please book your walk-in purchase (for textbooks only) by e-appointment at: **[register.ezy-queue.com](http://register.ezy-queue.com/)**.

+The bookshop and uniform shop are open from **Wednesday,** **21 December** till **Friday**,
+**30 December** 2022 except weekends and public holidays.

+Students whose MOE FAS applications have been approved by the primary schools, please kindly provide a copy of the approval letter to collect the books and uniform.
+If you wish to apply for MOE FAS, please refer [**here**](https://www.chijkatongconvent.moe.edu.sg/the-kc-village/parents) for more information.